kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

 - **How does this feature respond to degraded performance or high error rates from services on which it depends?**

-  It will report these errors to the API via events.
+  It will report these errors to the API via the custom resource.
 This was not done before and is also a purpose of this feature.

 ### Monitoring requirements